• Home

 About This Version

-Tony Bennett recorded “I Cover The Waterfront” on November 4, 1958; the recording was released in 1959 on the album Hometown, My Town.
-It was arranged by Ralph Burns.
+Tony Bennett recorded “I Cover the Waterfront” on November 4, 1958, for his 1959 album Hometown, My Town.
+Ralph Burns wrote the arrangements and conducted the album.

 Filed Under: Song of the Day Tagged With: Edward Heyman, Hometown My Town, Johnny Green, Ralph Burns, Tony Bennett